Rauf Olaniyan: Early life and education

-Rauf Olaniyan began his Primary School Education at Baptist Primary School, Igboho; and proceeded to Irepo Grammar school, Igboho for his Secondary school Education.He moved to the East for his University Education at the University of Nigeria, Nsukka, then Anambra State.
+Rauf Olaniyan began his Primary School Education at Baptist Primary School, Igboho; and proceeded to Irepo Grammar school, Igboho for his Secondary school Education.
+He moved to the East for his University Education at the University of Nigeria, Nsukka, then Anambra State.
 Olaniyan studied Civil Engineering.
-He graduated with the class of 1985.He left Nigeria to continue his studies in the United Kingdom, Belgium and the United States of America.
+He graduated with the class of 1985.
+He left Nigeria to continue his studies in the United Kingdom, Belgium and the United States of America.

 Political career

-Engr.
-Olaniyan has served at various offices for the Local government, State and Federal Government in Nigeria.
+Olaniyan has served in various offices at the local, state and federal levels of government in Nigeria.
 For about three decades, he has worked in the civil service of Oyo State for different administration.

-Engr.
 Olaniyan served during Projects like the Oyo North Agricultural development Project ONADEP (a World Bank Financed Project), Multi-State Roads Projects also financed by World Bank.
 His background in Civil Engineering led to his appointment as the pioneer general manager of Oyo State Road Maintenance Agency (OYSROMA) where he later became Permanent Secretary of the Agency.

 He retired in 2011 as a Permanent Secretary in Oyo State civil service.

-Deputy Governor Election
+Deputy governor

-Rauf was the Deputy governor of Oyo State by the Independent National Electoral Commission.
-He was impeached on 18th July, 2022 based on allegations of gross misconduct.
+Olaniyan was elected deputy governor of Oyo State in 2019.
+He was impeached on 18 July 2022 based on allegations of gross misconduct.